segleston/FCSarahE/README.md

 ![Contact me section](/assets/images/contactme.png)

-3. Project area showing six recent projects, with technologies used and button with link to deployed application.
+3. Project area showing six recent projects, with technologies used and buttons with links to the deployed application and the applications repository.

 ![Projection section](/assets/images/projectsscreenshot.png)